 Regime forfettario – flat rate tax system

-Under regime forfettario, people starting new self-employed or freelance businesses in Italy can benefit from a tax rate of just 5% for the first five years.
+Under regime forfettario, people starting freelance businesses in Italy can benefit from a tax rate of just 5% for the first five years.
 After five years, this increases to 15%.

 You can reduce your rate even further.
 Each profession in Italy has an income code (ATECO – link in Italian), which specifies what percentage of their earnings will be taxed.
-For example, you pay income tax on 78% of your earnings if you work in financial services.
-Your social security contributions are already deducted, you won’t need to complete a VAT return.
+For example, if you work in financial services, you must pay income tax on 78% of your earnings.
+Since your social security contributions are already deducted, you won’t need to complete a VAT return.

 While this scheme might sound ideal on paper, there are some downsides.
-First, you won’t be able to offset any expenses incurred in running your company.
-If you’re a sole trader working from home on a computer, you’re likely to be much better off than a freelancer in an industry with bigger overheads.
+Most notably, you won’t be able to offset any expenses incurred in running your business in Italy.
+In this way, if you’re a sole trader working from home on a computer, you’re likely to be much better off than a freelancer in an industry with bigger overheads.

 There are also some stringent rules over who is eligible for the scheme:

 To access the flat rate scheme, you’ll need to select regime forfettario when signing up for a VAT number.
-For more information on the specifics of the flat rate system, see the guide from the Italian Revenue Agency.
+For more information on the specifics of the flat rate system, check the Italian Revenue Agency’s website.

 Registering for self-employed tax in Italy

-You’ll first need a tax identification number to register to pay tax as a self-employed worker (codice fiscale).
+You’ll first need a tax identification number (codice fiscale) to register to pay tax as a self-employed worker.
 You can obtain this by taking your passport and residence card to your local municipality’s immigration desk or visiting a police headquarters.
 Non-EU citizens must define their business structure before they can register.

 Tax deductions and credits for Italian freelancers and self-employed